Policy on copying

 - If an item is likely to be damaged by any copying process, then permission to copy may be refused.

 - Staff may insist on the use of a specific (and possibly more expensive) method of copying in order to minimise the risk of damage to a particular document.
-Alternative copying methods may take longer than ordinary photocopying.
+Alternative copying methods may take longer and may not be available on demand.

-- Copies will always be made from microfilms, copy photographs and photocopies where such surrogate copies exist.
+- Copies will always be made from microfilms, copy photographs and scans where such surrogate copies exist.
 In this way, copies can be made without risk of damage to the originals.

 Where requests are made for copies of original documents, the following guidelines will be followed: